-Hope, affect, and emotion in EE
+Hope, Affect, and Emotion in EE

 This study looks at how emotions affect education about environmental sustainability and climate change.
 The researchers found that students and teachers often experience negative emotions like fear, anxiety, and guilt when learning about these topics.
 They argue that education needs to address these emotions to help people cope with environmental challenges.
 The study suggests that teachers should use methods that help students feel they can make a difference, understand who is responsible for environmental problems, and develop hope for the future.